Florida Attorney for Theft Charges

 These levels determine whether an offense will be prosecuted as a felony or a misdemeanor.
 The degree often depends on the value of the stolen property and other circumstances.

-Most theft and property crimes involve a range of degrees depending on factors such as the dollar amount of items stolen, the use of force or firearms during the thefts, and, in crimes such as arson, whether or not someone was injured.
+Most theft crimes involve a range of degrees depending on factors such as the dollar amount of items stolen, the use of force or firearms during the theft, and, in crimes such as arson, whether or not someone was injured.
 While all theft crimes are considered property crimes, not all property crimes – vandalism, for example – involve theft.
-The laws around theft and property crimes reflect this distinction.

 Definition of Theft According to Florida Law